 The future of AI and its impact on human existence will be discussed in this topic, including whether AI is a great technology or a threat to humanity.

 Artificial intelligence is a topic of research in which computers are programmed to perform tasks that humans do.
-Computers are obviously speedier when it comes to calculations and analytical abilities, but they cannot make judgments on their own, as they lack the ability to do so.
+Computers are speedier when it comes to calculations and analytical abilities, but they cannot make judgments on their own, as they cannot do so.

-Artificial Intellect is the process of allowing computers to make decisions based on their own intelligence.
+Artificial intelligence (AI) is the process of allowing computers to make decisions based on their intelligence.
 Nowadays, AI has a wide range of applications in practically every industry, which appears to be positive and is displacing human occupations that could be considered unfavorable.

 AI is now a part of our daily life; we use Alexa and Google Home, which are both quite straightforward to use and offer nearly correct results.